Manager Of Starhill Global REIT

 During their appointment, Directors are provided access to programmes, courses and seminars including those organised by the Singapore Institute of Directors (“SID”).
 Changes to regulations, policies, accounting standards and other relevant matters and their implications are also monitored closely.
 Where those changes have a significant impact on Starhill Global REIT and its obligations of continuing disclosure, the Directors will be briefed during Board meetings or by the circulation of Board papers so as to ensure that the Directors are up to date on all matters which may affect the performance of their duties.

-The Board has reviewed the current training and professional development programmes in place for all Directors and is satisfied that they are adequate.
+The NRC (as defined below) and the Board has reviewed the current training and professional development programmes in place for all Directors and is satisfied that they are adequate.

 Meetings of the Board and Board Committees

 Directors attend and actively participate in Board and Board Committee meetings.
-Five Board meetings and seven AC meetings were held in FY 2020/21 and all Directors were present, or if any Director was unavailable, he would attend a separate meeting on the same matter.
+Four Board and AC meetings were held in FY 2021/22 and all Directors were present.
 Prior to Board and Board Committee meetings and on an ongoing basis, Management provides Directors with complete, adequate and timely information so as to enable them to make informed decisions to discharge their duties and responsibilities.
 Board and Board Committee papers and agenda are provided to each Director in advance of Board and Board Committee meetings so that Directors can review and consider the matters being tabled beforehand.
-The management accounts of Starhill Global REIT are also provided to the Board on a quarterly basis to enable the Board to keep abreast of Starhill Global REIT's financial performance.
-In addition, as and when any significant matter arises, Management promptly brings these matters to the Board's attention and provides the Board with the relevant financial information.
+The management accounts of Starhill Global REIT are also provided to the Board on a quarterly basis to enable the Board to keep abreast of Starhill Global REIT’s financial performance.
+In addition, as and when any significant matter arises, Management promptly brings these matters to the Board’s attention and provides the Board with the relevant financial information.